ickybodclay/adventurebot/README.md

 Note: for the following Twitch commands, must be channel owner or moderator.

-`!!newstory` - start a new story (saves previous story to txt file)
+`!!abnewstory` - start a new story (saves previous story to txt file)

+`!!abstart` - start adventure bot

+`!!abstop` - stop adventure bot

 ## Endpoints